Triumph (song)

 "Triumph" is a song by American hip hop group Wu-Tang Clan, from their 1997 album Wu-Tang Forever.
 It was released as the lead single from the album in January 11, 1997.
 The song does not have a chorus, instead solely consisting of an intro and interlude by Ol' Dirty Bastard and verses from the other eight Wu-Tang members and associate (and future member) Cappadonna.
-It is the only official Wu-Tang song featuring all members, though the song "9 Milli Bros." (produced by MF DOOM) from Ghostface Killah's album Fishscale also features all members.
+It is the only official Wu-Tang song featuring all members, though the song "9 Milli Bros." (produced by MF Doom) from Ghostface Killah's album Fishscale also features all members.

 The song received critical acclaim; Inspectah Deck's verse particularly praised as one of the greatest verses in hip hop of all time ("I bomb atomically, Socrates' philosophies and hypotheses / Can't define how I be dropping these mockeries / Lyrically perform armed robbery / Flee with the lottery, possibly they spotted me").

-Recording
+Release

-When RZA spoke in a 2005 interview about having the whole clan work together, he said:
+In a May 2005 interview, RZA discussed difficulties caused by the song's nearly six-minute length: